MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/flowcontrol.md

 Acts as the destination of a 'go to' statement.

-From version 2.46 and on, labels can also be used in a different scope than the corresponding **Go to** action (e.g. in a conditional block), except error blocks, loops, and/or other subflows.
+From version 2.46 and on, labels can also be used in a different scope than the corresponding **Go to** action (for example, in a conditional block), except error blocks, loops, and/or other subflows.

 ### Input parameters